 Check out this post for a few easy strategies on using text sets in engaging ways.

-Next time you use the CommonLit platform to teach a text, try incorporating these strategies to engage and challenge your students.
+Next time you use the CommonLit's reading program to teach a text, try incorporating these strategies to engage and challenge your students.